eosinabox/website/source/_posts/WebAuthn-Blockchain.md

 If the user loses their phone or it gets stolen, the user needs to ask the website owner for help in regaining access through a new phone.
 There will be a process similar to opening a new account where the webauthn asks the user to create a new keypair on the new phone and the website owner, will be able to change the public key for the user.

 The user may elect to leave the system and graduate to an independent account with other key management system, the website owner can once again help by approving replacing the keys to whatever the account owner wants.

+If I made any inaccuracies, you know how to reach me, also for the more advanced EOSIO experts, what prevents such a system to work with any EOSIO chain, even without enabling WEBAUTHN_KEY?